Tinsus/GW2-updater-script/README.md

 # GW2-updater-script
-updating all the nice helpers for Guildwars 2 automaticly
+Updating all the nice helpers for Guildwars 2 automaticly

 # install

-to share or download GW2start use this direct link: https://github.com/Tinsus/GW2-updater-script/archive/refs/heads/main.zip
+To share or download GW2start use this direct link: https://github.com/Tinsus/GW2-updater-script/archive/refs/heads/main.zip

 You only need the GW2start.bat file containing in the downloaded archive.
 Place it somewhere in your filesystem and add a shortcut to it e.g. on your Desktop.

-than run GW2start by your shortcut or double-clicking the GW2start.bat
+Than run GW2start by your shortcut or double-clicking the GW2start.bat

 # config

-on first usage a vonfig window will open.
+On first usage a config window will open.

 GW2start will add a GW2start-config.bat file next to the GW2start.bat file.
-You cang use that file to open the config dialoge.
+You can use that file to open the config dialoge by double clicking it.

 # usage

-from now on start GW2 by double clicking the GW2start.bat file (only).
+From now on start GW2 by double clicking the GW2start.bat file or its shortcut (only).

-nothing is more easy as adding a shortcut to your desktop to start the .bat file from there instead of your regular GW2-shortcut.
+Nothing is more easy as adding a shortcut to your desktop to start the .bat file from there instead of your regular GW2-shortcut.

 Please hold in mind: ArcDPS causes GW2 crashes if your PC is running Razer Cortex.
 Cause of that the script automaticly closes Razer Cortex.